 That is why many people who are looking for this meat start looking online.
 There is a growing number of online stores that focus on naturally raised meats and you can find them here.

 Most of them have local farmers as their source and make sure that the animals are raised the way it was meant to be.

 Let’s try to find an answer to the question of why you should eat grass-fed and finished beef, heritage pork, and free-range chicken.
 I limit myself to these three because that is what most people buy.

 A cow that is raised on a pasture and eats only grass and hay, which is their natural diet, will growl slower than a cow in a feeding lot that starts out on the grass and then is switched to eating grains and corn, which is not their natural diet.

 That slower growth results in better quality meat that only contains the fats that are made by their natural food and not made by feeding them food for the sole purpose to gain weight.

-The same story goes for pigs and chicken and I don’t think I have to repeat that here.
+The same story goes for pigs and chickens and I don’t think I have to repeat that here.